jeffnyman/ludic-historian/articles/pc.md

 While the Project Solo article gives an example play session, I think it might be instructive to walk through one to show the ludic experience and also talk about the strategy.
 The article mentions “triangulation” and that does seem to make some sense.
 Another strategy that seems to make sense is trilatertion.

 NOTE: Triangulation is a method used to determine the location of a point by measuring angles.
 Trilateration, on the other hand, determines the position of a point by measuring distances, not angles.
+Both approaches would have some efficacy here.

-Here is how things started for me.
+Here's how things started for me.

 ```
 TURN NUMBER 1 , WHAT IS YOUR GUESS?